mrtruongvu/hugo-static-app/content/eastern-alps/_index.md

 ---
-title: "German and Austrian Alps hiking guides: my favourite day trips!"
+title: "Hiking in the German and Austrian Alps: my favourite day trips!"
 description: "Travelling through Germany?
 Learn more about the best hikes that you can easily fit into your travel plans."
 layout: "page"
 showAuthor: false